 \subsubsection{Completion procedures}

 The critical-pair completion (CPC) is an approach developed in the mid sixties that combines completion procedures and the notion of \emph{critical pair}, also called \emph{critical branching}~\cite{Shirshov62,Bergman78,Buchberger87}.
-It originates from theorem proving~\cite{Robinson65}, polynomial ideal theory~\cite{Janet20,Buchberger65}, and the word problem in usual algebras~\cite{KnuthBendix70,Nivat73,LeChenadec84}.
-This approach has found many applications to solve algorithmic problems, see \cite{Buchberger87,IoharaMalbos20} for an historical account.
+It originates from theorem proving~\cite{Robinson65}, polynomial ideal theory~\cite{Janet20,Buchberger65}, word problem in algebras~\cite{KnuthBendix70,Nivat73,LeChenadec84}, and has found many applications to solve algorithmic problems, see \cite{Buchberger87,IoharaMalbos20} for an historical account.
 In the mid eighties CPC has found original and deep applications in algebra in order to solve coherence problems for monoids~\cite{Squier94,GuiraudMalbos18}, and monoidal categories~\cite{GuiraudMalbos12mscs, CurienMimram17}, or to compute homological invariants of associative algebras \cite{Anick86}, and monoids \cite{Squier87,Kobayashi90}.
-The CPC approach was extended to two-dimensional rewriting systems in \cite{Mimram10,GuiraudMalbos09}.
-More recently, higher-dimensional extensions of the critical-pair completion approach were used for the computation of cofibrant replacements of algebraic and categorical structures~\cite{GuiraudMalbos12advances, GaussentGuiraudMalbos15, MimramMalbos16,GuiraudHoffbeckMalbos19}.
-These constructions are actually higher-dimensional extensions of the critical-pair completion approach, where the obstructions in each dimension are formulated in terms of critical branchings.
+The CPC was extended to two-dimensional rewriting systems in \cite{Mimram10,GuiraudMalbos09}.
+More recently, higher-dimensional extensions of the CPC were applied to the computation of free resolutions and cofibrant replacements of algebraic and categorical structures~\cite{GuiraudMalbos12advances, GaussentGuiraudMalbos15, MimramMalbos16,GuiraudHoffbeckMalbos19} and operads~\cite{MalbosRen20, MalbosRen21}.
+The obstructions in each dimension are formulated in terms of critical branchings.
 While generators and rules are in dimension $1$ and $2$ respectively, the critical branchings, and the critical triple branchings, that is overlappings of rules on critical branchings, describe $3$-dimensional and $4$-dimensional cocycles respectively.
 This generalizes in higher-dimensions, where for $n\geq 4$, the $n$-dimensional cocycles are described by overlappings of a rule on a critical $(n-1)$-branching.
-These constructions based on critical-pair completion are known for monoids, small categories, and algebras over a field.
-However, the extension of these methods to a wide range of algebraic structures is made difficult because of the interaction between the rewriting rules and the inherent axioms of the algebraic structure.
-For this reason, the higher-dimensional extensions of the critical-pair completion approach for a wide range of algebraic structures, including groups, Lie rings, is still an open problem.
+These constructions based on CPC are known for monoids, small categories, and algebras.
+However, the extension to a wide range of algebraic structures is complicated due to the interaction between the rewriting rules and the inherent axioms of the algebraic structure.
+For this reason, the higher-dimensional extensions of the CPC for a wide range of algebraic structures, including groups, Lie rings, is still an open problem.